 Given the economic impact of the past 18 months, investors, businesses and consumers alike may currently find it hard to take anything other than a short-term perspective when making decisions about investing, purchasing or when designing policies.
 However, as the world gathers to craft a response to an even bigger issue – climate change – it’s clear that a longer term view is needed.

-In reality, the net zero commitments and actions that will flow from COP26 are likely to converge and redefine economic innovation – resetting the landscape in which decisions are taken and profits produced.
-I can see four distinct strands that will become the shared texture of future investments that produce long-term return: beyond the obvious technological innovations needed to address the climate change, we are likely to also see increased financial innovation, social innovation and policy innovation.
+In reality, the net zero commitments and actions that will flow from COP26 are likely to converge and redefine economic innovation – resetting the landscape in which investment decisions are taken.
+I can see four distinct strands that will become the shared texture of future investments that produce long-term returns: beyond the technological innovations needed to address the climate change, we are likely to also see increased financial innovation, social innovation and policy innovation.
 To succeed, investors will need to make decisions in the light of all four priorities at once.

 Credible plans, acceptable costs?